Sparrowium/Documentation/Computer.md

 - [Front of the Computer Case]: Usually have 1-3 USB port, 1-2 Aux port, Power button.

 - [Back of the Computer Case]: Has **connection ports** that are made to fit **specific devices**.
-Usually have 2-5 USB port, 3 Video port (VGA, HDMI, DP), 6 Aux port, 1 RJ-45 Port, 1 Power supply port, some will have RP-SMA port/connector for external wifi antenna.
+Usually have 2-5 USB port, 3 Video port (VGA, HDMI, DP), 6 Aux port, 1 RJ-45 Port, 1 Power supply port, some will have RP-SMA port/connector for external Wi-Fi antenna.

 - [Peripherals to use with your Computer]: